 “Majestie . . . ” the Poet said again, in the affirmative.

-This novella is actually an extract, that is, one half of a larger novel, O DEATH ROCK ME ASLEEP, that will release late winter of 2021.
+This novella is actually an extract, that is, one half of a larger novel, O DEATH ROCK ME ASLEEP, that will release Fall 2021.
 The novel takes place in two time periods, 1608 London and present day Nashville, Tennessee.
 A Da Vinci Code meets Shakespeare In Love kind of tale, as the book opens successful songwriter, Brook Allen, is grieving the loss of his wife, April, a professor of Shakespeare Studies who, by discovery, theorized that William Shakespeare, by secret commission, actually had part in the creation of the King James Bible, an event that the academic world has long written off as myth.
 The added narration helps further explain the 1608 story told in I RIDDE MY SOULE OF THEE AT LASTE.

 But now, to the cast of characters, in order of appearance.